kranz-wolfe-associates/kranzwolfe.com/README.md

 # kranz-wolfe-associates.github.io

-This repository containts the sourcecode of the [homepage](https://kranz-wolfe-associates.github.io/kranzwolfe.com/) for the Kranz Wolfe Associates.
+This repository contains the sourcecode of the [homepage](https://kranz-wolfe-associates.github.io/kranzwolfe.com/) for the Kranz Wolfe Associates.

 ## Requirements for Developing